VishalCS32/aws-ses_mail_server/complete_email_server_guide.md

                 cat << MAIL | /usr/sbin/sendmail -t -f $FROM_EMAIL
 To: $SEND_TO
 From: IT Team <$FROM_EMAIL>
-Subject: Welcome to Xorian Industries Email
+Subject: Welcome to Your Company Email

 Hello!